In what can only be described as a perfect storm of challenges and crises; the Covid-19 pandemic, climate change, Brexit, social inequalities…

 Q1.
 This is without doubt a challenging time for brands in the sector and with climate change consistently topping the agenda, we must start thinking and behaving differently.
 How urgent is the issue?

-Throughout 2021 and into 2022, emerging from Covid lockdowns, we are witnessing global and local weather patterns and incidents that we thought belonged firmly in the future.
+We are now witnessing global and local weather patterns and incidents that we thought belonged firmly in the future.
 And alongside the climate crisis, we are also seeing a rapid worldwide decline in biodiversity and natural environments.
 Alarmingly, we are experiencing these changes at only a 1.2 deg c warming increase putting into perspective the targets of 1.5, 2.0 degrees or even worse.

 When we consider the challenges we face today, particularly those of climate and ecology, but also of health, physical and mental, our relationship with nature is a common factor.